 Cater Food, Coffee, And Other Items When Possible

 Essential workers are putting a lot on the line right now.
 Those essential workers need food and energy to get through the day.
-Cater items for your essential workers using company funds or partner with community organizations to get those items to your employees.
+If you want to support essential workers, cater items for your team using company funds or partner with community organizations to get those items to your employees.
 Whether you cater yourself or partner with local organizations, I am sure your employees will be grateful for the extra goodies that will help them get through the day.

 Provide Hazard Pay For Essential Workers